Lord's: Pavilion

-The current pavilion at Lord's is the third pavilion to stand at the ground and is main survivor from the Victorian era, having been built in 1889–90.
-It has been listed as a Grade II* listed building since September 1982.
-The pavilion was constructed using brick with ornate terracotta facing, which includes terracotta gargoyles, such as 'The Patriarch' which is thought to represent Lord Harris.
-The building consists of a long, two storey centre section with covered seating between two end towers which are capped with pyramidal roofs which have ornate wrought and cast iron lanterns.
-Running the full length of the rear of the second floor is the pavilion roof terrace, which provides views of the entire ground.
+The current Lord's Pavilion is the ground's third and is its principal surviving Victorian edifice, having been built in 1889–90.
+It has been a Grade II* listed building since September 1982.
+The Pavilion was constructed using brick with ornate terracotta facing, which includes terracotta gargoyles, such as "The Patriarch" which is understood to represent Lord Harris.
+The building consists of a long, two-storey centre section with covered seating between two end-towers which are capped with pyramidal roofs which have ornate wrought and cast iron lanterns.
+Running the full length behind the Upper Tier is the Pavilion's Roof Terrace, which affords panoramic views of the ground.
 It underwent an £8 million refurbishment programme in 2004–05.
-The pavilion is primarily for members of the MCC, who may use its amenities, which include seats for viewing the cricket, the Long Room and its Bar, the Bowlers Bar, and a members' shop.
-At Middlesex matches the pavilion is open to members of the Middlesex County Cricket Club.
-The Pavilion also contains the dressing rooms where players change, each of which has a small balcony for players to watch the play.
+The Pavilion provides inside and outdoor seating for MCC members to watch cricket including in the Long Room, the Bowlers' Bar as well as many other vantage points.
+Middlesex County Cricket Club and visiting counties' members can enjoy use by reciprocity of Lord's Pavilion on match days.
+The Pavilion also comprises the players' dressing rooms with respective viewing balconies.

-The Long Room is found on the ground floor of the pavilion and has been described by Lawrence Booth as "the most evocative four walls in world cricket".
-Players walk through the Long Room on their way from the dressing rooms to the cricket field; this walk is notoriously long and complex at Lord's.
-On his Test debut in 1975, David Steele got lost on his way out to bat "and ended up in the pavilion's basement toilets".
-Once a player reaches the Long Room is approximately 30 paces from the swing door at the rear of the room to the steps which lead onto the playing field.
-The Long Room is decorated with paintings of famous cricketers and administrators from the 18th to the 21st century, predominantly English players.
-For an overseas player to have their portrait placed in the Long Room is a considerable honour.
-Amongst overseas players to have a portrait in the Long Room are four Australians: Don Bradman, Keith Miller, Victor Trumper and Shane Warne.
+The Long Room on the ground floor has been described by Wisden's Lawrence Booth as "the most evocative four walls in world cricket".
+Players proceed through the Long Room on their way from the dressing room to the cricket pitch; this walk can be notoriously long and complex at Lord's.
+On his Test debut in 1975, David Steele got lost when going out to bat "and ended up in the Pavilion's basement toilets".
+Upon entering via the Long Room's rear door players take approximately 30 paces before reaching the steps leading onto the playing field.
+The Long Room is adorned with paintings of famous cricket scenes and distinguished cricket administrators and players from the 18th century to the present day, featuring many English cricketers as well as those from overseas by rotation.
+For an overseas cricketer to have their portrait hang in the Long Room is considered a great honour, among whom are four Australians: Sir Donald Bradman, Keith Miller, Victor Trumper and Shane Warne.